f47iw4/f47iw4/README.md

 I'm all set to apply my skills in a real-world setting.

-Currently looking for an internship 👩🏽‍💻
+Currently studying CS and looking for an internship 👩🏽‍💻
 🌱 you can take a look at my LinkedIn or ask me anything,